Open to the Public

 Rivers are like animal highways.
 They create corridors for aquatic and terrestrial animals.
 Migratory fish such as Atlantic salmon depend on undammed rivers like the White for their journey upstream to spawn.
 River otter, mink, raccoon and beaver use the river corridor for feeding habitat.
 Great blue herons, belted kingfishers, bank swallows, bald eagles and several species of ducks depend on the river’s resources for food and daily travel.
 White-tailed deer live in the uplands, and red newts are common in the forest.
 The White River’s many bedrock pools host crayfish and a variety of small fish.

 From I-89 take exit 2 for the town of Sharon.
 From the exit, travel south on Route 14 about 5 miles.
-As you enter the village of West Hartford, take a right and cross the green metal bridge.
+As you enter the village of West Hartford, take a right and cross the new bridge.
 After the crossing, make a sharp right onto Pomfrct Road.
 Travel 1 mile and turn right onto White River Lane.
 Park at the pull-off just after the turn.
 You may not be able to see the trailhead sign from here.
 Just walk back to Pomfret Road toward the upland area and look up at the hill for the preserve sign.

 From White River Junction, travel north on Route 14 for 7 miles until you reach the village of West Hartford.
-Take a left and cross a green metal bridge.
+Take a left and cross a new bridge.
 After crossing the bridge, make a sharp right onto Pomfret Road.
 Travel 1 mile and turn right onto White River Lane.
 Park at the pull-off just after the turn.
 You may not be able to see the trailhead sign from here.
 Just walk back to Pomfret Road toward the upland area and look up at the hill for the preserve sign.